Womble Bond Dickinson Carbon Reduction Plan

 4. Emissions reduction targets

-• Set a minimum standard for EPCs in buildings through acquisition; BREEAM; refurbishments etc
+- Set a minimum standard for EPCs of C in buildings through acquisition; BREEAM; refurbishments etc

-• Working with our Landlords and Managing Agents to ensure our buildings source 100% renewable energy wherever possible by 2026 *
+- Work with our Landlords and Managing Agents to ensure our buildings source 100% renewable energy wherever possible by 2026[3]

 However it is important to note the projection above will be updated as a result of imminent changes to our scope of reporting, an integral element of our progression towards a Net Zero target by 2030.
-The current emissions reporting is primarily focused around scope 1 and 2 emissions, with a limited degree of scope 3 emissions reporting.
-We will broaden the extent of our scope 3 reporting to include significant emissions categories such as procured goods and services.
-With the introduction of new reporting categories, we anticipate an initial increase in total emissions but recognise this is a vital step in our progression towards our Net Zero goal.
+The current emissions reporting is primarily focused around scope 1 and 2 emissions, with several scope 3 emissions categories included.
+We will broaden the extent of our scope 3 reporting to include significant emissions categories such as procured goods and services as part of our annual emissions reporting.
+With the introduction of new reporting categories, we anticipate an initial increase in total emissions but recognise this is a vital step in our progression towards our Net Zero goal and Science Based Targets initiative (SBTi) certification.

 5. Carbon reduction projects